giancarlo/gbc/docs/language-reference.md

 ### Importing modules

-To import a module, use the `@` operator.
-This operator allows you to incorporate functions or variables from external files into your codebase.
+To import functions from a module, use the `@` operator followed by the module's path and the desired function name.
+Paths are relative to the

-To import a specific function from a module, use the `@` operator followed by the module's path and the desired function name.
+Only functions can be exported.

 ```
 @module.path.function()